 - Heat oven to 375F.
 Butter 8 small ramekins.
 Dust with sugar.
 Set aside.

 - Put the dates and 1 cup water in a medium saucepan.
 Bring to a boil, reduce heat, and simmer 5 minutes.
 Use an immersion blender to blend the dates and water until smooth.
 Set aside to cool to room temperature.

 - In a large bowl, combine the butter and brown sugar until smooth.
-Add the vanilla, molasses, and corn syrup, and combine.
+Add the eggs, vanilla, molasses, and corn syrup, and combine.
 Add the date-water paste and mix well.

 - Separately, combine the flour, baking powder, baking soda, and salt.
 Add to the butter-sugar mixture.
 Whip until smooth and fluffy.

 - Portion the batter into the ramekins.
 Place ramekins on a bake sheet and bake 20-25 minutes until risen and springy to the touch.
 Remove from the oven.

 - While the cakes are cooking, prepare the Sticky Toffee Sauce.
 Heat the butter, corn syrup, and brown sugar in a medium saucepan until smooth and bubbly.
 Gently simmer on low heat 2 minutes.
 Remove from the heat and carefully add the cream, stirring until smooth.
 (Careful, this mixture is HOT).